Water Quality Report 2023

 Facts About Tested Contaminants

 Coliform Bacteria: Coliforms are common in the environment and generally are not harmful.
-The presence of these bacteria in drinking water, however, generally is a result of a problem with water treatment or the pipes which distribute water and indicate that the water may be contaminated with organisms that can cause disease.
+The presence of these bacteria in drinking water, however, can be an indicator of problems with water

-The Point Roberts Water District No. 4 did fifty-two (52) coli form bacteria tests for the year 2022.
 The Washington State Department of Health determines the minimum number of samples required based on the population that is served.
-Two (2) samples per month are required by the State during the months of January through May and from September through December; however, the Point Roberts Water District completed four (4) samples during this time period.
+Two (2) samples per month are required by the State

-Nitrates: Nitrates in drinking water at levels about 10 ppm is a health risk for infants of less than six months of age.
-High nitrate levels in drinking water can cause blue baby syndrome.
-Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
+levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider.

 Lead: Infants and children who drink water containing lead more than the action level could experience delays in their physical or mental development.
-Children could show slight deficits in attention span and learning abilities.
-Adults who drink this water over many years could develop kidney problems or high blood pressure.
+Children could show slight deficits in

-Copper: Copper is an essential nutrient, but some people who drink water containing copper more than the action level over a relatively short amount of time could experience gastrointestinal distress.
+distress.
 Some people who drink water containing copper more than the action level over many years could suffer liver or kidney damage.
 People with Wilson’s disease should consult their personal physician.

 Alpha/Radiation: Some people who drink water containing levels of Alpha/Radiation more than the MCL over many years may have an increased risk of developing cancer.